devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 - Return: refill the GUI components if they are cleared.
 - Clear edit text and terminal window.
 - Exit: Close the DoseCalcs-Gui window.
+- Update: Automatically the latest version of DoseCalcs downloading and installing on terminal.
+- Restart: Closing the DoseCalcs-Gui window and reopening it.
 - About: Read information about the developer and documentation.

 .. .. _MenuItems: